alina-kho/alina-kho/README.md

 ### Hi there 👋🏼

-I am **Alina**, a student at HackYourFuture Denmark and a software developer intern at PeekEmbrace.
+I am **Alina**, a web-developer beased in Aalborg now working a software developer intern at PeekEmbrace.

 ✨ My passion is front-end development together with UX UI.
 Basically I just love making web-apps beautiful and user-friendly.